-- 4.6 The narrative portion of the FDB forms should be used to summarize any findings or provide clarification, if necessary. - 4.7 At a minimum, information to be retained in the FDB should include (when applicable): - 4.7.1 Copies of applicable facility records and supporting data (chemical and sample storage temperature data, weather, personnel and equipment records, custody logs, correspondence, etc.). - 4.7.2 All data required by the protocol. - 4.7.3 Performance data (pest counts, yield, phytotoxicity).
+- 4.7 At a minimum, information to be retained in the FDB should include (when applicable): - 4.7.1 Copies of applicable facility records and supporting data (chemical and sample storage temperature data, weather, personnel and equipment records, custody logs, correspondence, etc.). - 4.7.2 All data required by the protocol. - 4.7.3 Performance data (pest counts, yield, phytotoxicity).

-SOP Number: UCKARE-20-2.2 Pg.
-1 of 1 Title: Disposition of Field Data Books
+SOP Number: UCKARE-20-2.2 P

+Title: Disposition of Field Data Books